software-mansion/starknet.swift/README.md

 Then add `starknet.swift` to the dependencies array of every target you want to use the package in.
 ```

+## Documentation
+You can find the documentation of the project [here](https://docs.swmansion.com/starknet.swift/documentation/starknet/).

 ## Demo app
 In the `Examples` folder you can find a demo ios application.